 Senior Youth Interpreter is a small program and has an onsite first responder from 9:30 am to 5:00 pm, but does not have an onsite nurse or doctor.
 The closest hospital is 30 minutes away.
 If your child suffers from a serious allergy or medical condition, please contact us at UCVyouthprograms@parks.on.ca for further information and to discuss the suitability of Young Interpreter camp.

-Eligibilty & Notification of Acceptance
+Eligibility & Notification of Acceptance

 Accommodations & Meals